What is Cleaning the Capital?

 What is included in a cleanup kit?

-- Litter Pickup Starter Kits include: Gloves, garbage bags, leaf-and-yard waste bags.
+- Litter Pickup Starter Kits include: Gloves and garbage bags.

 - Graffiti Removal Starter Kits include: Graffiti removal wipes (effective on smooth surfaces only), masks, gloves, scouring pads, and safety tips.